Nativity of Our Lord Catholic School

-Nativity of Our Lord School is a Catholic primary school instructing grades PK-8 in Saint Paul, Minnesota, United States.
+Nativity of Our Lord School is a Catholic private school instructing grades PK-8 in Saint Paul, Minnesota, United States.

-The school was founded in 1928 and has expanded over the years.
+The school was founded in 1923 and has expanded over the years.
 In 2008, the school completed a significant renovation, including a new library and entrance.
 In December 2017 and January 2018, the school renovated and repainted its gymnasium floor after it began lifting during a November renovation.